osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/spheres.png]]

-These spheres will be attached to the corners of the monitor associated with the Gazebo machine.
+These spheres will be attached to the corners of the monitor associated with the Gazebo-classic machine.
 Adhere one to the top right corner of the monitor, one to the top left corner, and another to the middle of the right side.

 [[file:files/monitor.png]]